shravan20/shravan20/README.md

 - 🔭 I professionally work on MERN Stack
 - 🧮 Currently, exploring and gaining developmental experience on Microservices and Spring Boot
 - 🌱 I’m currently fostering experience on DevOps
-- 👯 I’m looking to collaborate on working on new OS projects
+- 👯 I’m looking to collaborate and work on new Open Source projects
 - 📫 How to reach me: shravan@ohmyscript.com
 - ⚡ Fun fact: Brain is forever a nerd